South Korea’s Yoon to avoid fresh questioning after dramatic arrest

 South Korea’s impeached President Yoon Suk Yeol faced renewed questioning Thursday, a day after his dramatic arrest over a failed martial law declaration, but his lawyers said he would not take part.

-The former star prosecutor — facing charges of insurrection — was questioned for hours Wednesday but exercised his right to remain silent before being moved to a detention centre.
+The former star prosecutor — who faces charges of insurrection — was questioned for hours Wednesday but exercised his right to remain silent before being moved to a detention centre.

 “President Yoon is not well and fully explained his position yesterday so there is nothing more to be interrogated about,” Yoon Kab-keun told Yonhap, an apparent reference to his Wednesday decision to not answer questions.